jimbobbennett/AgroHack/README.md

 The final project that will be created is an internet connected device with environment sensors, that connects to a set of services that will store the telemetry data and predict the weather using [Azure Maps](https://azure.microsoft.com/services/azure-maps/?WT.mc_id=agrohack-github-jabenn).
 This weather prediction will be combined with soil moisture data, and used to send a signal back to the device to indicate if the plants need watering, and this will be indicated by an LED, lit if the plant needs watering.

-Most of this implementation will a no-code solution, [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=agrohack-github-jabenn), an IoT Software-as-a-service (SaaS) platform.
-There will be some coding required, and this will all be in Python.
+Most of this implementation will use a no-code IoT platform called [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=agrohack-github-jabenn), an IoT Software-as-a-service (SaaS) platform.
+There will be some coding required for the connected device, and this will all be in Python.

 ## Getting started